tutorcruncher/tc-api-docs/pages/clients/update-a-client.md

 ### Update a Client

-Update a Client object by supplying the email address as the unique identifier.
+Update an Client object by supplying the ID as the unique identifier in the url.
 You must also supply required fields like `last_name` even if they are not being updated.
 You only need to post information that you want to change and not the whole Client object.